 2. Bunaken National Marine Park

 Throughout the large archipelago of Indonesia, the renowned Bunaken National Park sprawls across one of the densest areas on the planet for marine biodiversity.
-Lying on the depth of the sea, on the seabed is a very rich and thriving coral ecosystem, which includes the massive and impressive vertical coral wall inhabited by a wide variety of corals, mollusks and sponges.
-With those excellent features, the park has at least 20 popular diving points with varying depths, difficulty levels, and highlights.
+Lying on the depth of the sea, on the seabed is a very rich and thriving coral ecosystem, which includes the massive and impressive vertical coral wall that serves as a home to a variety of mollusks, sponges, and corals.
+Other than that, the national park also has about twenty diving sites that vary in levels, and depth.
 Beyond the deep blue sea, the beauty of this famous national park expands to the land, with tall and majestic coconut and palm trees, and several endemic species of macaque, bear cuscus, and even wild deer.
 If you want to witness natural beauty on land and in the sea, you should definitely make visiting this national park a part of your list of must-see places in Indonesia.